drashna/qmk_mkdocs/docs/feature_combo.md

 This will send "Escape" if you hit the A and B keys.

+!!! info
-!> This method only supports [basic keycodes](keycodes_basic.md).
+    This method only supports [basic keycodes](keycodes_basic.md).
 See the examples for more control.

 ## Examples